JoseJoaoDias/Data-Engineering-Code-Challenge/README.md

 ### Decisions:
 **Sesssion**

-- Spark Session: Creation of file to start Spark Session.
+- **Spark Session**: Creation of file to start Spark Session.

 **Data Validation**

-- Static Schemas: Defined and enforced for the products, stores, and sales datasets based on the challenge specifications.
+- **Static Schemas**: Defined and enforced for the products, stores, and sales datasets based on the challenge specifications.

-- Data Type Enforcement: Data types for all columns are validated against the defined schemas to ensure consistency during processing.
+- **Data Type Enforcement**: Data types for all columns are validated against the defined schemas to ensure consistency during processing.

 **Data Quality**

-- Missing Values: Rows containing null values in any critical fields are dropped during preprocessing (Primary and Foreign Keys).
+- **Missing Values**: Rows containing null values in any critical fields are dropped during preprocessing (Primary and Foreign Keys).

-- Rules for Missing Values: Null Values were removed from all columns of Sales Dataframe.
+- **Rules for Missing Values**: Null Values were removed from all columns of Sales Dataframe.

-- Duplicate Handling: Duplicates are removed from all datasets using their unique identifiers
+- **Duplicate Handling**: Duplicates are removed from all datasets using their unique identifiers

-- Rules for Validation: Price and Quantity must be higher than 0.
+- **Rules for Validation**: Price and Quantity must be higher than 0.

 **Price Categorization (Optional)**

-- Functionality: A dedicated function was implemented to generate a price category (Low, Medium, High) as an optional enrichment step.
+- **Functionality**: A dedicated function was implemented to generate a price category (Low, Medium, High) as an optional enrichment step.

-- Optional Output: This step is configurable and can be enabled or disabled depending on the use case.
+- **Optional Output**: This step is configurable and can be enabled or disabled depending on the use case.

 **Data Export**

-- Output Directory: All output files, including revenue insights and enriched dataset, are saved to the /output/ directory.
+- **Output Directory**: All output files, including revenue insights and enriched dataset, are saved to the /output/ directory.
-- Output Optional Directory: Optional output file is saved to the /output/optional directory.
+- **Output Optional Directory**: Optional output file is saved to the /output/optional directory.

 ## File Structure
 ```
-DATA-ENGINEERING-CODE-CHALLENGE/ │-- .github/ │ ├── workflows/ │ │ ├── ci.yml │-- challenge_tasks/ │ ├── init.py │ ├── data_export.py │ ├── data_preparation.py │ ├── data_transformations.py │ ├── spark_session.py │-- conf/ │ ├── init.py │ ├── settings.py │-- data/ │ ├── products_uuid.csv │ ├── sales_uuid.csv │ ├── stores_uuid.csv │-- logs/ │-- output/ │-- .gitignore │-- main.py │-- README.md │-- requirements.txt │-- tests.py
+DATA-ENGINEERING-CODE-CHALLENGE
+├──.github/
+│ ├── workflows/
+│ │ ├── ci.yml
+├──challenge_tasks/
+│ │── init.py
+│ │──data_export.py
+│ │──data_preparation.py
+│ │──data_transformations.py │
+│ ├── spark_session.py
+├──conf/
+│ ├── init.py
+│ ├── settings.py
+├──data/
+│ ├── products_uuid.csv # Data related to products (UUIDs)
+│ ├── sales_uuid.csv # Data related to sales (UUIDs)
+│ ├── stores_uuid.csv # Data related to stores (UUIDs)
+├──logs/
+├──output/
+├──.gitignore
+├── main.py
+├── README.md
+├── requirements.txt
+└── tests.py
 ```
 ## Code Execution
 Install required libraries using the command: